THE MEMORIAL OF MICROBES

 Honouring the Unseen

-The Laboratory as Studio: Ancient Obvara Meets Modern Science
+The Laboratory as an Art Studio: Ancient Obvara Meets Modern Science

 The exhibition moves away from traditional pottery by bringing laboratory methods into the ceramic studio.
 A key part of the work uses Obvara, a 12th-century firing technique that involves a fermented mixture of yeast and flour.